JohannesNakayama/interest-biased-preferential-attachment/README.md

 # interest-biased-preferential-attachment

-The preferential attachment algorithm with more specific preference
+The preferential attachment algorithm with more specific preference.

+TODO:

+    * write simple docs
+    * analysis